al3xk/debian-install/README.md

 # Debian install scripts

-The scripts can be run after a minimal desktop installation
+The scripts can be run after a minimal installation